taliaperry/astro/pages/bibliography.md

 <a name="sandman3"></a>Sandman, Alison.
 “Educating Pilots: Licensing exams, Cosmography classes, and the Universidad de Mareantes in 16th century Spain.”
 In <i>Fernando Oliveira e o Seu Tempo Humanismo e Arte de Navegar no Renascimento Europeu</i>, 99–109.
 Ars Nautica.
 Cascais, Portugal: Patrimonia, 1999.

-Savage-Smith, Emilie.
+<a name="savage-smith"></a>Savage-Smith, Emilie.
 “2.
-Celestial Mapping” In The History of Cartography, Volume 2, Book 1: Cartography in the Traditional Islamic and South Asian Societies, edited by J. B. Harley and David Woodward.
-Chicago, IL: University of Chicago Press, 1992. https://press.uchicago.edu/books/HOC/HOC_V2_B1/Volume2_Book1.html.
+Celestial Mapping” In <i>The History of Cartography, Volume 2, Book 1: Cartography in the Traditional Islamic and South Asian Societies</i>, edited by J. B. Harley and David Woodward.
+Chicago, IL: University of Chicago Press, 1992.
+[Link to chapter](https://press.uchicago.edu/books/HOC/HOC_V2_B1/Volume2_Book1.html).

-Silva, Nuno Vassallo.
-A Herança de Rauluchantim [The heritage of Rauluchantim].
+<a name="silva"></a>Silva, Nuno Vassallo. <i>A Herança de Rauluchantim [The heritage of Rauluchantim]</i>.
 Lisbon: Museu de São Roque, 1996.

-Smith, B.S.
+<a name="smith"></a>Smith, B.S.
 [Ben].
-“An astrolabe from Passa Pau, Cape Verde Islands.”
-The International Journal of Nautical Archaeology 31, no. 1 (2002): 99–107. doi:10.1006/ijna.2002.1021
+“An astrolabe from Passa Pau, Cape Verde Islands.” <i>The International Journal of Nautical Archaeology</i> 31, no. 1 (2002): 99–107.
+[Link to article](http://doi.org/10.1006/ijna.2002.1021).

-Stade, Hans.
-The Captivity of Hans Stade of Hesse, in A.D.
-1547–1555,  Among the Wild Tribes of Eastern Brazil [originally Warhaftige Historia und beschreibung eyner Landtschafft der Wilden Nacketen, Grimmigen Menschfresser-Leuthen in der Newenwelt America gelegen, 1557].
+<a name="stade"></a>Stade, Hans.
+The Captivity of Hans Stade of Hesse, in <i>A.D.
+1547–1555,  Among the Wild Tribes of Eastern Brazil</i> [originally <i>Warhaftige Historia und beschreibung eyner Landtschafft der Wilden Nacketen, Grimmigen Menschfresser-Leuthen in der Newenwelt America gelegen</i>, 1557].
 Translated by Albert Tootal for the Haklyt Society.
 New York: Burt Franklin, 1874.

-Stimson, Alan.
-The Mariner’s Astrolabe: A Survey of 48 Surviving Examples.
+<a name="stimson"></a>Stimson, Alan. <i>The Mariner’s Astrolabe: A Survey of 48 Surviving Examples</i>.
 Lisbon, Portugal: Instituto de Investigação Científica Tropical, 1985.
-Facsimile of Revista da Universidade de Coimbra xxxii (1985): 573–605. https://www.google.com/books/edition/The_Mariner_s_Astrolabe/958abQqdt2sC.
+Facsimile of Revista da Universidade de Coimbra xxxii (1985): 573–605.
+[Link to book](https://www.google.com/books/edition/The_Mariner_s_Astrolabe/958abQqdt2sC).

-Tuttle, Patricia.
-“An Investigation of The Renaissance Casting Techniques of Incuse-Reverse and Double-Sided Medals.”
-Studies in the History of Art 21 (1987): 205–12. http://www.jstor.org/stable/42620183.
+<a name="tuttle"></a>Tuttle, Patricia.
+“An Investigation of The Renaissance Casting Techniques of Incuse-Reverse and Double-Sided Medals.” <i>Studies in the History of Art</i> 21 (1987): 205–12.
+[Link to article](http://www.jstor.org/stable/42620183).

-Van Linschoten, Jan Huyghen.
+<a name="vanlinschoten"></a>Van Linschoten, Jan Huyghen.
 “The Pay of Officers and Men [1594].”
-In Jan Huyghen van Linschoten: Voyage to Goa and Back 1583–1592.
+In <i>Jan Huyghen van Linschoten: Voyage to Goa and Back 1583–1592</i>.
 New Delhi, India: Asian Education Services, 2004.

-Waters, David.
-The Sea- or Mariner’s Astrolabe.
-Coimbra, Portugal: Junta de Investigações do Ultramar, 1966. https://repositorio.ul.pt/bitstream/10451/40499/1/N.%C2%BA%2015%20%E2%80%93%20David%20Waters%20%281966%29%2C%20%E2%80%9CThe%20sea%20%E2%80%93%20or%20mariners%E2%80%99s%20astrolabe%E2%80%9D.pdf
+<a name="waters"></a>Waters, David. <i>The Sea- or Mariner’s Astrolabe</i>.
+Coimbra, Portugal: Junta de Investigações do Ultramar, 1966.
+[Link to book](https://repositorio.ul.pt/bitstream/10451/40499/1/N.%C2%BA%2015%20%E2%80%93%20David%20Waters%20%281966%29%2C%20%E2%80%9CThe%20sea%20%E2%80%93%20or%20mariners%E2%80%99s%20astrolabe%E2%80%9D.pdf).

-Zamorano, Rodrigo.
-Compendio del arte de nauegar.
-Seville: En Casa de Iuan de Leon, 1591. https://archive.org/details/ARes77502
+<a name="zamorano"></a>Zamorano, Rodrigo. <i>Compendio del arte de nauegar</i>.
+Seville: En Casa de Iuan de Leon, 1591.
+[Link to book](https://archive.org/details/ARes77502).

-Županov, Ines G. “The Pulpit Trap: Possession and Personhood in Colonial Goa.”
-RES: Anthropology and Aesthetics, no. 65/66 (2014): 298–315. http://www.jstor.org/stable/24871258.
+<a name="zupanov"></a>Županov, Ines G. “The Pulpit Trap: Possession and Personhood in Colonial Goa.” <i>RES: Anthropology and Aesthetics</i>, no. 65/66 (2014): 298–315.
+[Link to article](http://www.jstor.org/stable/24871258).